Polynomial Depth, Highness and Lowness for E: Preliminaries

 We consider standard polynomial Turing reductions $\leq_T^p$.
 Two sets $A,B$ are polynomial Turing equivalent ($A\equiv_T^p B$) if $A\leq_T^p B$ and $B\leq_T^p A$.
-The polynomial Turing degree of a set $A$ is the set of sets polynomial Turing equivalent to $A$.
+The polynomial Turing degree of a set $A$ is the class of sets polynomial Turing equivalent to $A$.

-Fix a universal prefix free Turing machine $U$, i.e., such that no halting program of $U$ is a prefix of another halting program.
-The prefix-free Kolmogorov complexity of string $x$, denoted $K_U(x)$, is the length of the lexicographically first program $x^*$ such that $U$ on input $x^*$ outputs $x$.
-It can be shown that the value of $K_U(x)$ does not depend on the choice of $U$ up to an additive constant, therefore we drop $U$ from the notation and write $K(x)$. $K(x,y)$ is the length of a shortest program that outputs the pair $\langle x,y\rangle$, and $K(x\ |\ y)$ is the length of a shortest program such that $U$ outputs $x$ when given $y$ as an advice. $C$ denotes the plain Kolmogorov complexity, i.e. where the universal machine is not prefix free.
+Fix a universal Turing machine $U$.
+The (plain) Kolmogorov complexity of string $x$, denoted $C_U(x)$, is the length of the lexicographically first program $x^*$ such that $U$ on input $x^*$ outputs $x$.
+It can be shown that the value of $C_U(x)$ does not depend on the choice of $U$ up to an additive constant, therefore we drop $U$ from the notation and write $C(x)$. $C(x,y)$ is the length of a shortest program that outputs the pair $\langle x,y\rangle$, and $C(x\ |\ y)$ is the length of a shortest program such that $U$ outputs $x$ when given $y$ as an advice.

 We also consider time bounded Kolmogorov complexity.
 To allow logarithmic time bounds i.e. shorter than the time required to read the full program, we use the oracle model of \cite{DBLP:journals/siamcomp/AllenderBKMR06}.
 In this model, the universal machine is provided with program $p$ as an oracle (written $U^p$), and can query any bit of it.
 As noticed in \cite{DBLP:journals/siamcomp/AllenderBKMR06}, the definition coincides with the standard time bounded Kolmogorov complexity, for time bounds greater than $O(n)$.
 Given time bound $t\geq\log n$, define